Relationships¶

 As mentioned in the foreign key field, you can specify constraints in a foreign key.

-and those can also be imported
+The available values are CASCADE, SET_NULL, RESTRICT and those can also be imported

-from saffier
+from saffier.

 from saffier import CASCADE, SET_NULL, RESTRICT